GENERAL REQUIREMENTS

 Tuberculosis – Illinois is an Accredited Tuberculosis- Free State.
 Tuberculin testing is not required for Illinois cattle.

-Please note: Illinois calves under 6 months of age, and Illinois steers are not required to have a Certificate of Veterinary Inspection.
+Please note: Illinois calves under 6 months of age, and Illinois steers are not required to have a Certificate of

 Out-of-State-Cattle